 Join us as we work to encourage traditional music, dance, and performing arts!

 We are members of the Northern California folk music and dance community.
 We are performers, teachers, students, and enthusiasts embracing countless musical styles and cultural traditions.
 We work together to present, preserve, and encourage wider participation in traditional music, dance, and performing arts.
 While Lark Traditional Arts is very new as a nonprofit organization, many of us have known and worked with each other for more than three decades to keep traditional arts thriving throughout California.
 This organization brings new talents, new energy, and new ideas to this work – work that we intend to continue long into the future.
 See who is on our board.

-Our biggest project is presenting Lark Camp, the annual eight-day music, song, and dance camp held in the Mendocino Woodlands.
-Lark Camp began in 1980.
-Over the years it has grown to encompass all three Woodlands camp areas and to attract over 600 campers from all over the world to teach, learn, party, and create cross-cultural magic that enriches us all.
+LTA hosts Lark Camp, the annual eight-day music, song, and dance camp held in the Mendocino Woodlands.
+Lark Camp began in 1980 and over the years it has grown to encompass all three Woodlands camp areas and attracts over 600 campers from all over the world to teach, learn, play, and create cross-cultural magic that enriches us all.

 The community of talent and spirit that is now supported by Lark Traditional Arts has been growing for over 40 years in Mendocino.
-Mickie Zekley – the founder of Lark Camp – is only one of an incredible group of eclectic musicians and dancers who found themselves on the coast, found each other, and proceeded to introduce new music, new instruments, and scores of new world cultures to eager audiences throughout the west.
+Mickie Zekley – the founder of Lark Camp – is only one of an incredible group of eclectic musicians and dancers who found themselves on the California coast, found each other, and proceeded to introduce new music, new instruments, and scores of new world cultures to eager audiences throughout the West.
 Mickie’s personal take on how it all started is an amusing and engaging tale you can find as an iTunes podcast titled “Adventures of a Street Musician”.